Skip to Content

 Conservation Status

-The low point of the condor population was 22 birds – today, there are ten times as many in the wild and nearly as many living in captivity.
+The low point of the condor population was 22 birds – today more than 600 are alive, about 392 of them flying free in the wild.

 See Related: Most Interesting Birds in the World